Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Results

 Note that $\bar C (\psi_i ; n) = E_i \mu (\psi_i) \int dF ~ F \times P_1 (F ; \psi_i ; n)$, where the dependence of $\bar C$ on $n$ essentially factorizes from its dependence on $\psi_i$, because the dependence on $n$ arises only from the luminosity distribution $P_L (\ln L_{sh})$, which is nearly independent of $\psi_i$.
 Thus, normalizing the $s$-wave and Sommerfeld models such that they produce the same number of photons averaged over all pixels means that the expected photon counts in each pixel will also be the same for the two models, i.e. $\bar C (\psi_i ; n=0) = \bar C (\psi_i ; n=-1)$ for every pixel $i$.
 However, even if the expected photon counts for two models are matched, the photon count {\it distributions} for each pixel will not be the same in the two models.
 This scenario is therefore very different from studies of the velocity-dependence of dark matter annihilation in dSphs~\citep{Baxter:2021pzi}.
 In that case, since one is observing resolved dark matter subhalos with particular halo parameters, a change in the velocity dependence of dark matter annihilation can lead to changes in the expected photon counts from various dSphs which cannot be compensated by an overall normalization change.
 Information about the velocity dependence of the dark matter annihilation is therefore contained in the relative fluxes from dSphs.
 In the present case, differences in the expected photon counts for two models can be compensated by an overall normalization change, so information about the velocity dependence of the dark matter annihilation must be extracted from the (non-Poisson) photon count distribution in each pixel.

 We see from Fig.~\ref{fig:contours} that when the data are analyzed with the correct model (i.e. the panels along the diagonal), the input parameters are recovered to within the errorbars.
 The precision of the constraints is also encouraging: even with current Fermi data, there appears to be sufficient statistical power in the data to constrain the dark matter signal normalization to high precision.
 This is consistent with the findings of \cite{Baxter:2010fr}.
+We note that this does not mean current Fermi data can be used to constrain the normalization to high precision -- making such a statement would require more sophisticated background modeling than we are attempting here \cite[e.g.][]{Somalwar:2020awt}.
+Rather, this means that there is \textit{in principle} sufficient information in the data, and further work to develop background models for an actual data analysis is motivated.

 We see that there is significant anti-correlation between the signal amplitude and the isotropic background normalization parameter, $b_{\rm iso}$.
 This is not too surprising: more signal photons can be partially compensated by a reduced isotropic background.
 In the case of Poisson model analysis, this degeneracy is extreme because both the isotropic background model and the Poisson dark matter model are described by Poisson distributions.\footnote{Note that the degeneracy must be broken at some level, since the Poisson dark matter model decreases in amplitude away from the Galactic Center, while the isotropic background is uniform across the sky.} The fact that this degeneracy is less severe when the data are analyzed with the $s$-wave and Sommerfeld models suggests that the non-Poisson information in these models is contributing significantly to the constraints.